InjamulHoque/stock-evaluation/README.md

 Project: Stock evaluation based on Excel
 =================================================

 It is an excel based stock evaluation project which is created by Injamulhoque_ds.
-The goal of this project is about to create a modle which can predict the price range of a stockYou can fork and clone this project.
-If you are beginner in excel you can check out how the basic formulas work through this project.
+The goal of this project is to create a model which can predict the price range of stock. you can fork and clone this project.
+If you are a beginner in excel you can check out how the basic formulas work through this project.

 [![GitHub license](https://img.shields.io/github/license/InjamulHoque/stock-evaluation?color=blue&style=flat-square)](https://github.com/InjamulHoque/stock-evaluation)
 ![Twitter Follow](https://img.shields.io/twitter/follow/Injamulhoque_ds?style=social)